marxarelli/wpml-json-api/readme.txt

 1. Upload the `wpml-json-api` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
 2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.

+__Note__
+If the WPML plugin is enabled network wide, this plugin must be as well.

 == Usage ==

 Please be familiar with the